syslog-ng/syslog-ng/news/feature-4423.md

     - integer value, that limits the number of logs syslog-ng will send in one run
     - default value: 0, which means no limit

-Please NOTE, the persistent OSLog store is not infinite, depending on your system setting usually, it keeps about 7 days of logs on disk, so it could happen that the above options cannot operate the way you expect, e.g. if syslog-ng was stopped for about more then a week it could happen that will not be able to restart from the last saved bookmark position (as that might not be presented in the persistent log already)
+NOTE: the persistent OSLog store is not infinite, depending on your system setting usually, it keeps about 7 days of logs on disk, so it could happen that the above options cannot operate the way you expect, e.g. if syslog-ng was stopped for about more then a week it could happen that will not be able to restart from the last saved bookmark position (as that might not be presented in the persistent log anymore)

 ### darwin-oslog-stream